Ostridge

 And a mandatory word from our sponsors:

-but hey, they're nice people for letting me use their resources and stuff and giving my project a wider audience.
+but hey, they're nice people for letting me use their resources and stuff and

 Copyright © 2003 Arcady Goldmints-Orlov